Moving inland, Tropical Storm Henri drenches Northeast - NewsBreak

 “I’m always excited about seeing something as ferocious as this,” said Weissberg.
 “It’s less ferocious than I thought.
 We’re all geared up for a major, major calamity, and it’s a little less than that.”

 Kunzelman reported from Newport, Rhode Island.
 Porter reported from New York.
-Associated Press writers William J. Kole in Warwick, Rhode Island, Michelle Smith in Providence, Rhode Island, Michael R. Sisak and Julie Tucker from Easthampton, and Michael Melia in Hartford, Connecticut, contributed to this report.
+Associated Press writers William J. Kole in Warwick, Rhode Island, Michelle Smith in Providence, Rhode Island, Michael R. Sisak and Julie Walker from East Hampton, Will Lester in Washington, Michael Melia in Hartford, Connecticut, Susan Haigh in Norwich, Connecticut, and Bobby Caina Calvan in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.